What does AXEcepted Day look like?

 First-Year Students

-AXEcepted Day Orientation is a one day event hosted on campus or virtually that is required for all new incoming first-year, first-time freshman, regardless of dual credit coursework.
-Students must register for AXEcepted day and attend for the Orientation registration hold to be lifted.
-These sessions are two days and will help students connect with faculty, staff, campus resources and other first-year students.
+AXEcepted Day Orientation is a one day event required for all new incoming first-year students, regardless of dual-credit coursework.
+First-year students must register and attend an AXEcepted Day session for their Orientation registration hold to be lifted.
+This session will help participants connect with faculty, staff, campus resources and other first-year students.

-First-year students will also attend Lumberjack Life where they will move-in to their residence hall on campus early on (August 20-21, 2025) and will participate in this extended orientation program to become more acclimated with the SFA campus before the semester begins and meet other peers that can start their college journey with on (August 22-23, 2025).
+First-year students will also attend Lumberjack Life.
+This event begins when participants move-in their residence halls on campus early Aug.
+20-21.
+Then they will participate in this extended Orientation program to become more acclimated with the SFA campus and meet their peers before the semester begins.

 Transfer Students

-We highly encourage departments and academic advisors to recommend our AXEcepted Days to your transfer students.
-We need to engage welcome, and connect our new students to our campus, faculty, staff and traditions.
+We highly encourage departments and academic advisors to recommend an AXEcepted Days session to their transfer students.
+We need to engage welcome and connect our new students with our campus, faculty, staff and traditions.
 Summer melt can be avoided by engaging these students, and our team is here to help!

 What is the event's purpose?